alim415/alim415.github.io/README.md

 - Updating the introduction page (`About`)
   - Edit [_pages/about.md](./_pages/about.md) file
   - Put texts as you want.
-Can customize using html syntax or add hyperlink for the text
+Can customize using HTML syntax or add hyperlinks for the text
     - An example: `<span style="color: red;">This text is red.</span>` for color customizing.
-    - Adding hyperlink is easy. `[THE TEXT](THE HYPERLINK)` is a easy way to create it.
+    - Adding hyperlinks is easy. `[THE TEXT](THE HYPERLINK)` is an easy way to create it.
     - AI can be helpful.
 - Updating the `Research` page
   - Edit [_pages/research.md](./_pages/research.md)
-  - An example TBA
+  - Can customize using AI
 - Updating the `CV` page
   - Edit [_pages/cv.md](./_pages/cv.md) to alter the texts
-  - The nested pdf page is from an uploaded file due to dropbox access issue, thus **might not be up-to-date**.
+  - The nested pdf page is from an uploaded file due to the CV's Dropbox access, thus **might not be up-to-date**.
-  - To update the pdf that is nested into the page, re-upload it into [./assets/pdf](./assets/pdf) folder and rename it `amy_lim.pdf` (or update the [_pages/cv.md](./_pages/cv.md) of the file path it will be directed to)
+  - To update the pdf that is nested into the page, re-upload it into [assets/pdf](./assets/pdf) folder and rename it `amy_lim.pdf` (or update the [_pages/cv.md](./_pages/cv.md) of the file path it will be directed to)
 - Updating the `Teaching` page
   - Currently nothing there
   - Putting the texts in [_pages/teaching.md](./_pages/teaching.md)